A Fibonacci analogue of the two's complement numeration system: Introduction

-A 10-states Mealy machine $\Bcal$, called \emph{the adder} by Berstel \cite[p.~22]{zbMATH03947643}, reading from left to right is shown in Figure~\ref{fig:berstel_transducer}.
-The Berstel adder $\Bcal$ fulfills that for every input $u \in \Aldel^*$, the concatenation of the output word $\Bcal(u) \in \Alsig^*$ with a three-letter word $\Bcal_{\downarrow}(u)\in\{\0\0\0, \0\0\1, \0\1\0, \1\0\0, \1\0\1\}$ depending on the last state have the same value for the Fibonacci numeration system
+A 10-state Mealy machine $\Bcal$, called \emph{the adder} by Berstel \cite[p.~22]{zbMATH03947643}, reading from left to right is shown in Figure~\ref{fig:berstel_transducer}.
+The states are pairs made of a binary word of length 3 and an additional integer whose meaning is explained in Section~\ref{sec:proof-Berstel-adder}.
+The Berstel adder $\Bcal$ has the property that for every input $u \in \Aldel^*$, $u$ has the same value in the Fibonacci numeration system as the concatenation of the output word $\Bcal(u) \in \Alsig^*$ with the three-letter binary word $\Bcal_{\downarrow}(u)\in\{\0\0\0, \0\0\1, \0\1\0, \1\0\0, \1\0\1\}$, which depends only on the final state reached when reading~$u$: